Fertility clinic failure affects more patients than previously thought

 But less than a year later, the freezer storing his sperm malfunctioned, rendering the sperm no longer viable.
 Andrew Southwood eventually died from cancer.

-“They simply said that there had been a technical malfunction with the unit that was storing the sperm of my husband,” said Southwood, who was 30 when the malfunction occurred.
+“They simply said that there had been a technical malfunction with the unit that was storing the sperm of my husband,” said Southwood, who was 30 at the time.

 In 2003, British regulators warned that freezers made by CBS, a Michigan company, had problems with their automatic filling mechanisms.